What is Cannabis sativa?

 Legal status Varies by country, often regulated Often less regulated due to low THC Varies by country, often regulated

-These differences in effects are often attributed to differences in the chemical compositions of the two species.
-Sativa strains often have higher levels of THC, the psychoactive compound that produces the "high" associated with cannabis.
+These differences in effects are often attributed to variations in the chemical compositions of the two species.
+Sativa strains typically contain higher levels of THC, the primary psychoactive compound in cannabis.

-However, it's important tonote that these are generalisations and the actual effects of a specific strain can vary widely.
-Many strains available today are hybrids, meaning they have been bred from both Sativa and Indica plants and can possess characteristics of both.
+However, it's important to note that these are broad generalisations.
+The actual profile of a specific strain can vary considerably.
+Many available varieties are hybrids, bred from both Sativa and Indica plants, displaying a combination of characteristics.

 Hybrid strains